Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

   int PLenclave_resume(struct PLenclave *PLenclave)
   ```

   + Description: Resume a stopped enclave.
-The enclave can continue running from the point that it exits last time.
+An enclave can continue to run from the point it exits last time.
   + Parameter:
     + PLenclave: Enclave structure used in the host program.